Our mission is to assist pattern makers and foundries with simple

 In a competitive global market it is essential to have cost effective strategies to produce quality castings, reduce cost in production, and stay under budget.
-We at Adolf’s Pattern Shop are here to assist you to find solutions that will serve your foundry’s needs.
+We at Adolf’s understand that well and have tried and true solutions that will serve your foundry’s needs.

-Adolf’s Pattern Shop began with German engineering, design, and craftsmanship in problem solving for the foundry industry.
+Adolf’s Pattern Shop began with design, engineering, and craftsmanship problem solving for the foundry industry.
 As a journeyman patternmaker, Adolf perfected solutions to eliminate alignment problems; filtering and pouring solutions to produce high quality castings; and testing systems to support A.F.S. metallurgy guidelines.

 In search for an optimal wear resistant plastic to enhance his tooling, Adolf encountered DuraTech,™ “a poly-urethane plastic designed for the space industry.”
 DuraTech™ characteristics are extremely more wear resistant than steel and can be machined, molded, or glued to any clean surface.
-DuraTech,™ the super-slick-plastic, and dream come true for high production tooling.
+DuraTech,™ the super-slick-plastic for high production tooling.

 From Early Beginnings to Now

 Adolf started his patternmaker apprenticeship in Berlin, Germany during 1949.
 Trained by German master craftsmen, he excelled as an apprentice and completed the apprenticeship program in three years graduating at the top of his class with honors.
 In Germany, at that time, it was mandatory practice for all apprentices to spend six weeks working in a foundry doing piece work on the molding line.
 That experience gave Adolf unique insights in visualizing and problem solving when building patterns.

 Adolf searched for work within his trade as a journeyman patternmaker in Germany, but he was unable to find consistent work.
 Finding North America to be a land of opportunity, Adolf traveled West to British Columbia, Canada, then Seattle, Washington and eventually settled in Portland, Oregon.